ryansolid/babel-plugin-jsx-dom-expressions/README.md

 </ul>
 ```
 This delegation solution works with Web Components and the Shadow DOM as well if the events are composed.
 That limits the list to custom events and most UA UI events like onClick, onKeyUp, onKeyDown, onDblClick, onInput, onMouseDown, onMouseUp, etc..

+Event delegates aren't cleaned up automatically off Document.
+If you will be completely unmounting the library and wish to remove the handlers from the current page use r.clearDelegatedEvents.

 ### $____